 Now that we have covered some of the best severe TBI recovery methods, we can discuss how long severe TBI recovery typically lasts.

 Recovering from a severe TBI can take a significant amount of time and effort.
-While some patients do progress quite quickly, most people will require months of consistent rehabilitation.
+While some patients do progress quite quickly, most people will require months to years of consistent rehabilitation.

 In general, the vast majority of TBI recovery occurs within the first two years.
 For example, according to statistics gathered from the TBI Model System Program, at two years post-injury: